Nonprofit Resources

 - The date of the gift.

-- A description of the property contributed in sufficient detail to identify with specificity the property contributed.
-This may be the legal description of real property, the number of shares of stock or units in a business, a photograph of a work of art as well as a narrative description, and other similar means of identifying with specificity the property contributed.
+- A description of the property contributed in sufficient detail to identify it with specificity.
+This may be the legal description of real property, the number of shares of stock or units in a business, a photograph and narrative description of a work of art, or other similar means of identifying with specificity the property contributed.

-- A statement of the dollar value of any benefit given the donor in exchange for the gift.
-In the alternative, the statement may say that the only benefits received by the donor were intangible religious benefits.
+- A statement of the dollar value of any benefit given to the donor in exchange for the gift.
+Alternatively, the statement may say that the only benefits received by the donor were intangible religious benefits.

-If the donor’s noncash gift has a value in excess of $5,000 (not including securities valued on an exchange), the donor will be required to obtain an appraisal and include IRS Form 8283 with his or her return.
-(For contributions between $500 and $5,000, the donor is required to include IRS Form 8283 but is not required to obtain an appraisal.)
-Where the donor’s noncash gift is greater than $5,000 and requires a qualified appraisal, the exempt organization is also required to sign the donor’s IRS Form 8283.
-Your gift acceptance policy should designate the officer responsible for signing IRS Form 8283.
+If the donor’s noncash gift has a value in excess of $5,000 (not including securities valued on an exchange), the donor must obtain an appraisal and include Form 8283 with their return.
+For contributions between $500 and $5,000, the donor is required to include Form 8283 but is not required to obtain an appraisal.
+When a donor’s noncash gift is greater than $5,000 and requires a qualified appraisal, the exempt organization is also required to sign the donor’s Form 8283.
+Your gift acceptance policy should designate the officer responsible for signing this form.
+Because signing a Form 8283 may trigger a requirement that your organization file Form 8282, Donee Information Return, a copy of any signed Form 8283 should be provided to your organization’s finance department.

 CapinCrouse offers services to help guide you in this area.
 Please contact us to learn more.